ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 ## css
 you may have noticed that my html markup (specifically my class attributes) is much longer than what's typical.

-after much trial and error with various ways of organizing css, i decided to use OOCSS as my main guideline. the core philosophy of separating structure from style and container from content speaks to my desire for modularity, and object oriented coding seems to be the most intuitive way for me to visualize things.
+after much trial and error with various ways of organizing css, i decided to use <a href="https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/" target="_blank">OOCSS</a> as my main guideline. the core philosophy of separating structure from style and container from content speaks to my desire for modularity, and object oriented coding seems to be the most intuitive way for me to visualize things.

 i won't explain be explaining much about it here, but basically, it's a lot easier in the long run to think of html elements as blocks and css classes as reusable skins that you attach whenever you want a block to have a specific property.

 ```
-/* without OOCSS */
+without OOCSS:

 /* LAYOUT */